loie/Alcuin/README.md

 1. Download this repostory.
 2. Adapt the `configuration.json` to match your settings and wishes
 3. Upload the repository (including the edited `configuration.json`) to your webspace.
-4. Execute `install.php` on your webspace
+4. Execute `index.php` on your webspace
 5. Have a beer and enjoy life.
 You have just setup a fully working REST service.
 You're awesome!